 The police and prosecutors have adopted a stronger focus on economic crimes.
 Such cases often attract special media attention.

 Many challenges arise when a business or employee is suspected of and/or charged with possible criminal offences, including the need to manage communications with the media, the police and the prosecuting authorities, as well as other staff, the company’s governing bodies, customers and business partners.

-Our large team of skilled, experienced lawyers assists both companies and individuals in such cases, provides strategic advice and advises on preventive measures.
+Our large team of skilled, experienced lawyers assist both companies and individuals in such cases such as providing strategic advice, as well as advice on preventive measures.

 Hjort has one of Norway’s largest and most highly-skilled practice groups devoted to defending clients accused of financial crimes.

-In cases concerning tax evasion, insider trading or other violations of company law, it is of great benefit to clients that the lawyers representing them in court not only have extensive experience of corporate law, but can also draw on other resources at Hjort’s disposal, including the firm’s company law and tax law specialists.
+In cases concerning tax evasion, insider trading or other violations of company law, it is of great benefit to our clients that the lawyers representing them in court not only have extensive experience of corporate law, but also have the capability of incorporating the strong and extensive resources at Hjort’s disposal, including the firm’s company law and tax law specialists.

 In Norway, persons suspected of, charged with or indicted for a criminal offence are entitled to legal representation, both during the police investigation and in court.
 Our lawyers are frequently engaged as defence counsel in all types of criminal cases.

 Persons who find themselves under investigation in connection with a criminal offence should consult a lawyer at the earliest opportunity, preferably before making a statement to the police.
-Understanding the reasons for an investigation, and what being investigated means in practice, can be difficult to understand.
-A lawyer can help clarify the situation, and ensure that individual rights are not infringed.
+Understanding the reasons for an investigation, and what is being investigated means in practice, can be difficult to understand.
+A lawyer can help clarify the situation, and ensure that individual rights are not infringed upon.

-In many cases, suspects are entitled to publicly-appointed defence counsel, i.e. a lawyer paid from public funds.
+In many cases, suspects are entitled to publicly-appointed defence counsel, for instance a lawyer paid from public funds.